-Deep Talk, including its similarities and overlaps with the following methods: Life Coaching; workplace mentoring; team building; peer-to-peer mentoring; personal, professional and spiritual development; story-telling therapy.
+Deep Talk, including its similarities and overlaps with the following methods: Life Coaching; workplace mentoring; team building; peer-to-peer mentoring; personal, professional and spiritual development; story-telling therapy, work in schools.
 There is a book that describes much more.

 The Deep Talk method will also be related to the six practical methods that have helped shape it: Oral traditions of storytelling (across millennia); Christian Spiritual Accompaniment (across 1700 years); language learning process theory (Joseph Artigas); Montessori Education methods; Godly Play(Jerome Berryman); workplace mediation techniques for groups.
 This theory and practice in Deep Talk is provided at Developing Deep Talk training.

 Deep Talk makes use of conceptual spaces in ways that are very similar to that used by Joseph Artigal in language learning.
 Deep Talk includes physical spaces in which certain actions take place and the freedom and pleasantness (acceptance) are their fundamental ground-stones.
 Space, freedom and pleasantness are also important to the development of inner language, the language of sanctity.

 There are Deep Talk guides practising in Australia, Finland, Ireland, The Netherlands, South Africa, the UK and in other places too, making up a large community.